 Astounding Bexar County Sheriff's deputy arrest rate continues to skyrocket

-SAN ANTONIO - Twenty-one Bexar County Sheriff’s Office deputies as well as a dispatcher have now been arrested this year, double the total from 2017.
-And it's only mid-October.
+SAN ANTONIO - Twenty-four Bexar County Sheriff’s Office staffers have now been arrested this year, more than double the total from 2017.
+And there are still four weeks left in the year..

-By comparison, four of the 2,329 officers in the San Antonio Police Department have been arrested this year, a rate of 0.175 percent.
+By comparison, five of the 2,329 officers in the San Antonio Police Department have been arrested this year, a rate of 0.2 percent.

 Sheriff Javier Salazar, who succeeded Susan Pamerleau on Jan.
 1, 2017, attributed the spike in arrests to a culture change in the department.